keejkrej/lisca/sphinx/intro.rst

 Introduction
 ============

-This is an introduction to the pyAMA documentation.
+This is an introduction to the PyAMA documentation.